kaiorosa1/100-days-of-code/log-r2.md

 **Today's Progress**: Today I worked more on the URL Shortener project on FCC, I added the saving and finding part of the db but it's not working the way it should.
 I don't know how to solve it yet but tomorrow I will.
 I watched a bunch of tutorials on SQL Server and I starting taking notes to make easier that reviewing process.

 **Thoughts**: I wish my weekend were more productive but I'm happy with what I could accomplish.
 Tomorrow is gonna be a learning day and I'm very excited to start learning at work.
-It feels weird to say boss and work yet but I'll get used to.
+It still feels weird to say boss and work but I'll get used to.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/url-shortener-microservice-fcc/commit/ab1e5ecd194c761d91183ab4982cbd19f6bddda3)